Unofficial-APIs/Venmo-Unofficial-API/README.md

 ## Info

 This unofficial API is built by [Integuru.ai](https://integuru.ai).
 We take custom requests for new platforms or additional features for existing platforms.
 We also offer hosting and authentication services.
-If you have requests or want to work with us, reach out at richard@taiki.online.
+If you have requests or want to work with us, reach out at richard@integuru.ai.

 Here's a [complete list](https://github.com/Integuru-AI/APIs-by-Integuru) of unofficial APIs built by Integuru.ai.